 The accurate measurement of changes in residential rental levels is important for two main reasons.
 Firstly, both tenants and landlords frequently use existing contract rental figures as a benchmark in rent fixing procedures.
-They then update this amount by a percentage to reflect current market conditions.
+They then update this amount by a percentage to reflex current market conditions.
 Secondly, changes in rental levels are an important component of the consumer price index.
-If these changes are not being measured accurately by Statistics New Zealand, then the Reserve Bank of New Zealand may use incorrect interest rate settings.
+If these changes are not being measured accurately then the Reserve Bank of New Zealand may use incorrect interest rate settings.
+This paper uses residential rental data from North Shore City in New Zealand to compare four main types of indices; median, hedonic, repeat and hybrid.